uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 You should also see **Grab and Climb providers** these allow you to use objects and handles in the world to pull yourself around.

+If you are interested in these for your project, there is a demo scene in **Assets\Samples\XR Interaction Toolkit\2.5.2\Starter Assets**

 ## Teleportation

 Teleportation is turned on by default on our XR rig, It allows users to move around the scene more comfortably then using continuous movement.